Last Update: February 2022

 The riverside along the Pak Nam Krabi certainly makes for an enjoyable stroll.
 Catch the river breeze and views of the mangroves.
 There’s even a 600m elevated walkway through the mangroves.

-Take a close up look a the two massive limestone rocks that go by the name Khao Khanab Nam, towering 100m high above the river and visible from almost every angle on the Krabi town river front.
+Visible from almost every angle of the town’s river front are the two massive limestone rocks that go by the name Khao Khanab Nam.
 At the Pak Nam Park pier you can charter a boat for a 5 min boat ride to explore the caves under the rocks.
 While the caves are interesting enough it’s not really worth the high priced boat ride.
 Cave admission THB20 p/p.

-It might be a better idea to combine the cave trip with a visit to Ko Klang, the car free, Thai Muslim community Island across the river from Krabi Town.
+A better idea might be to combine the cave trip with a visit to Ko Klang, a car free, Thai Muslim community Island across the river from town.
 Within earshot from hedonistic icons such as Ao Nang and Koh Phi Phi, rural Ko Klang still manages to preserve the traditional Thai Muslim culture.
 Authentic Southern village life at its best.

 Wat Kaew Korawaram